multiplex55/pdf_helper_learning/README.md

   paragraphs, images, and a printed table of contents.
 * `cargo run --example report_bookmarks --features bookmarks` runs the same workflow but augments the output with navigable section bookmarks.
+* `cargo run --example run_all` renders both variants in `target/run_all_examples/`, skipping the bookmarks pass when the feature is disabled.
+* `cargo run --example run_all --features bookmarks` generates the same directory but includes the bookmarks-enhanced PDF alongside the standard render.

+For convenience you can also execute `cargo run-all-examples` (and append `--features bookmarks` when desired) which forwards to the combined example.

 ## Fonts